Findus23/invoices/README.md

 optional arguments:
-  -h, --help         show this help message and exit --locale LOCALE    what language the invoice should be in (default: de) --user USER        your contact details and bank information. (default:
+  -h, --help         show this help message and exit --clean            ignore previous temporary files in build environment.
-                     self.yml)
+                     (default: False)
   --clients CLIENTS  relative path (folder) in which information about your
-                     clients is stored in `<cname>.yml` files. (default: clients/)
-  --validate         only validate available information and check available
-                     functionality, do not actually create invoice (default:
-                     False)
-  -v, --verbose      make logging output (more) verbose.
-Default (or 0) is
-                     ERROR, -v is WARN, -vv is INFO and -vvv is DEBUG.
-Can be passed multiple times. (default: 0) -y, --yes          do not ask for confirmation before creating the actual invoice (default: False) --nocolor          deactivate colored log output (default: False) --date DATE        date formatting string the invoice should be dated at.
+                     clients is stored in `<cname>.yml` files. (default: clients/) --date DATE        datetime formatting string the invoice should be dated at.
                      Can be a specific day like '2021-09-01'.
-Defaults to today. (default: %Y-%m-%d)
+Defaults to today. (default: %Y-%m-%d) --locale LOCALE    what language the invoice should be in.
+Ignored if set in `details.yml` (default: de) --user USER        your contact details and bank information. (default: self.yml) --validate         only validate available information and check available functionality, do not actually create invoice (default: False) -v, --verbose      make logging output (more) verbose.
+Default (or 0) is ERROR, -v is WARN, -vv is INFO and -vvv is DEBUG.
+Can be passed multiple times. (default: 0) -y, --yes          do not ask for confirmation before creating the actual invoice (default: False) --nocolor          deactivate colored log output (default: False)
 ```

 # Config Files